Challenges and proposed solutions in modeling multimodal medical data: A systematic review: Results

 However, \citet{lei_discriminative_2016} argued that the ``small-n-large-p'' problem, characterized by a large feature dimension and small sample size, presents persistent challenges in identifying clinical subjects correctly via robust modeling.
 Both dimension reduction and feature selection offer promising solutions, addressing over-fitting issues and reducing computational time. \citet{saad_learning-based_2022}, taking a different approach to tackle this challenge, they utilize traditional canonical correlation analysis for data fusion highlighting its efficacy in leveraging hidden linear correlation among features that are both small size and heterogeneous.
 Which can overcome the challenge of small datasets, particularly for 2D images and 1D genomic data. \\ \citet{kustowski_transfer_2021} argued against a purely data-driven approach with limited data and proposed a hybrid methodology combining knowledge-driven and data-driven approaches.
 The process begins with a simulation-trained neural network surrogate model, which captures crucial correlations among different data modalities and between simulation inputs and outputs.
 Subsequently, this knowledge is transferred to retrain the model, aligning it with real-world data for improved predictive performance.
 In another approach, \citet{guan_mri-based_2021} addressed the challenge of limited data by using knowledge distillation.
 This technique transfers insights from a more complex teacher network to a smaller student network \cite{gou2021knowledge}.
 In a similar way, the knowledge obtained from multimodal data by a teacher model can be transferred to a student model.
 Faced with a scarcity of Magnetic Resonance Imaging (MRI) data, \citet{guan_mri-based_2021} propose a multi-modal multi-instance distillation strategy.
 This approach aims to transfer insights from a multi-modal teacher network to a single-modal student network.
 The teacher network, trained with both MRI and clinical data, captured comprehensive disease-related patterns.
 This knowledge was distilled into the student network, which was trained only on MRI data, ensuring that the richer, multi-modal insights were preserved and utilized effectively.
+Overall, transfer learning emerged as the most frequently adopted strategy for addressing small-data limitations, particularly in imaging-based multimodal applications where large pre-trained models are available.
+More broadly, the reviewed studies indicate a shift toward leveraging external sources of information through transfer learning, knowledge distillation, data augmentation, and multi-task learning to improve generalization.
+Several studies applying these approaches in imaging-based multimodal settings reported strong predictive performance, including AUC values exceeding 0.9 in some classification tasks (Table~\ref{tab:table2}).
+However, differences in datasets, modality combinations, prediction tasks, and evaluation protocols preclude direct comparison across studies.